 2. He went where he should not have been, and he gazed upon and considered things he should not have considered.

 3. He did not listen to his father and instead followed the crowd.

 • What counsel did Alma give to Corianton on how he could avoid sin in the future?
 (Have the children look up Alma 39:9-14 to find the answer.
 Write these on the right side of the board.)

 1. Be humble and depend on the Lord for strength.

-We must be humble and turn to the Lord, who knows all and has all power, for guidance and help.
+We must be humble and turn to the Lord for guidance and help.
 Satan has thousands of years of experience in tempting people, and if we try to depend on our own limited knowledge and strength to overcome his temptations we may be overcome.
 Alma told Corianton to turn to the Lord with all his mind, might, and strength.
 (Alma 39:13)

 Demonstrate this with an empty toilet paper roll or paper towel roll.
 Shove the dirt covered paper towels into the cardboard roll.
 Ask what would happen if you continued to shove dirty paper towels into the roll.
 (They would come out the other end.)
 What happens when we fill our minds with things that are unclean?
 They come out and manifest themselves through unclean actions.